maddiebowman/SF_crime_patterns/README.md

 * Each page features a 'Back to Main Map' button, returning the user back to the homepage

 ##### Main Map View
-* The 'homepage' of our Flask App, allows the user an interactive way to search for crime reports throughout the City of San Francisco
+* The 'homepage' of our Flask App
+* Allows user an interactive way to search for crime reports throughout the City of San Francisco
 ![Main Map View - Flask Homepage](./images/main_map_flask_overview.png)

  #### Navigation header